Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 4. Minimize the number of States in the same FSM.

-   > â€?
-The level of State is decide by its path index.
+   > â€‹		The level of State is decide by its path index.
 The smaller the index is, the higher the level is.
 On the contrary, the larger the index is, the lower the level is.
 Among all FSMs,  the level of root FSM is highest.

    If you obey these principles, it can help you to maintain the code of HFSM.
 Even though this is  not mandatory.